Get Started

 Simple UI tool to create smart IoT rules

 Now we have seen the main functionalities of the application.
-There is much more to explore, which you can do at your own leisure and with the support of our wiki and our forum.
+There is much more to explore, which you can do at your own leisure and with the support of our online documentation and our forum.

 Strijp-S application on smartphone